 Tsang, Donald Yam-kuen

 Tsang, Donald Yam-kuen, 1944–, Hong Kong government official and political leader.
 He joined the Hong Kong colonial civil service in 1967, and served in a variety of posts concerned with the economy and trade; he also worked on Hong Kong's transfer from British to Chinese rule.
 In 1995 he was appointed Hong Kong's financial secretary; he was knighted in 1997 for his services to the colony.
 Tsang remained financial secretary after Hong Kong's transfer (1997) to China, becoming chief secretary for administration in 2001.
-When region's chief executive, Tung Chee-hwa , resigned in 2005, Tsang succeeded him, as acting chief executive until he was elected to the office.
+When region's chief executive, Tung Chee-hwa, resigned in 2005, Tsang succeeded him, as acting chief executive until he was elected to the office.
 He was reelected in 2007.
-The end of his second term was marred by a corruption scandal that led to a trial (2017) in which he was convicted of misconduct.
+The end of his second term was marred by a corruption scandal that led to a trial (2017) in which he was convicted of misconduct; the conviction was overturned in 2019.
 Leung Chun-ying succeeded Tsang as chief executive in 2012.

 See more Encyclopedia articles on: Chinese, Taiwanese, and Mongolian History: Biographies